Core310/FFXIV-Wiki-Fetcher/README.md

 Should you need, a JavaDoc can be found on this repository’s website.

+Before sending a pull request, please run the test cases (they will automatically run again when you submit your PR).
+If any case fails, please fix it and explain the change in your PR.

 ---
 FINAL FANTASY is a registered trademark of Square Enix Holdings Co., Ltd.<br />